Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The law governing claims against the public entities is complex and has short deadlines.
 You may need to seek the services of an attorney for your own protection.
 In any event, you should present your claim without delay.
 For additional information, please refer to Government Code Section 910.

 No. Service of process on the County may only be accomplished by serving the Clerk of the Board of Supervisors, whose office is located at Humboldt County Courthouse

 Eureka, California 95501

 County records are maintained by individual departments.
 Additional information can be found on the Public Records page.

-No. Jefferson Billingsley is the County Counsel and his name appears on all documents filed by anyone within the office.
+No. Scott A. Miles is the Interim County Counsel and his name appears on all documents filed by anyone within the office.
 The person most familiar with your case is usually the person who signed the document.
-That person’s name appears beneath Mr. Billingsley’s name at the top of the document, and beneath the signature itself.
+That person’s name appears beneath Mr. Miles' name at the top of the document, and beneath the signature itself.
 If you believe you must speak with someone regarding your matter, that is the person to whom you should speak with first.